-Michael Rich, son of JDRF Board Member Joannie Rich and grandson of Elegance founder Jack Rich, appears to be like any normal 16-year-old boy.
+Michael Rich, son of JDRF Board Member Joannie Rich and grandson of Elegance founder Jack Rich, appears to be like any normal 18-year-old young man.
 Except for one key difference: Michael is living with type 1 diabetes (T1D).

 In T1D—which is diagnosed in people of all ages, both children and adults—a person’s pancreas stops producing enough insulin to survive.
 Insulin is required to regulate sugar in the bloodstream and maintain healthy body chemistry.
 Unlike type 2 diabetes, T1D is not treatable by diet, exercise, and lifestyle change alone.
 It is a severe medical condition with no known cause or cure, and requires constant management.
 People with T1D must currently monitor their blood sugar levels and administer insulin via shots or an insulin pump, multiple times every day.
 Even vigilant management does not ward against T1D complications such as heart attack, stroke, blindness, and amputation.